betterscientificsoftware/bssw.io/Articles/Blog/2024-08-TechnicalPropertiesOfSustainableSoftware.md

 (Might some of those requirements and features no longer be necessary for future versions of the software which would allow breaking some backward compatibility?)

 **Core domain model distillation document**:
-Has a clear documented core domain model (which is represented in the code or a clear documented mapping of the domain model to software) been given? [???]
+Has a clear documented core domain model (which is represented in the code or a clear documented mapping of the domain model to software) been given?<sup>[5]</sup>
 This document and model is needed to constrain the scope of the software and to continue to improve software cohesion and internal consistency with future changes.

 **Portable, well-documented, robust tests**: